monitoringartist/dockbix-agent-xxl/README.md

 No classic rpm/deb package installation or Zabbix module compilation.
 Just start dockbix-agent-xxl container and Docker container metrics will be collected from the Docker daemon API or cgroups.

+# How to monitor dockerized apps

+These are only recommendations:

+- health endpoint: publish app health as a http endpoint, which can be used for monitoring
+- monitor them as a service: use standard Zabbix TCP/HTTP check
+- monitor them as a process: use standard Zabbix process check

 # Included projects